samicemalone/tv/README.txt

          --size
             Prints the total size of the episodes matched from the EPISODES string or FILE.
+         --seen
+            Mark the EPISODES/FILE as seen on Trakt.
+Trakt must be enabled via config.
+The episode(s) being marked must exist.
+         --unseen
+            Mark the EPISODES/FILE as unseen on Trakt.
+Trakt must enabled via config.
+The episode(s) being marked must exist.
    PLAYER
       The following media players are currently supported: vlc (default)